SuperFerry 9: Ship history

+Service History

+She was formerly the first generation “Ariake” of Ooshima Transportation Co.
+Ltd. of Japan, also known as A” Line.
+She was built at the Usuki Iron Works Saiki Factory as a replacement for the Naminoue Maru (3rd generation), and entered service on the Tokyo - Naze (Amami island) - Naha (Okinawa) route on August 30, 1986.
+With the entry into service of this ship, the Naminoue Maru was transferred to the Kagoshima route, and the Emerald Amami, which had previously been in service on the Kagoshima route, was retired and sold to Amami Kaiun, becoming the Ferry Amami (1st generation).

+With the launch of the Ariake (2nd generation), she was retired in September 1995, and was sold to William Lines Incorporated, and was refitted in Cebu City to become the fourth ship in the Mabuhay series of luxury ferries - the M/V Wilines Mabuhay 5.
+Even before sailing, she was already earmarked to replace the relatively slow M/V Maynilad in the Manila-Zamboanga-Davao route, with at least one newspaper already advertising this new development, promising “a totally different experience”.

+However, before her maiden voyage, William Lines, merged with Gothong Lines and Aboitiz Shipping Corporation to form WG&A Philippines Inc, and she never sailed under William Lines, and she conducted her maiden voyage as a SuperFerry.

+In 2007, when WG&A, now Aboitiz Transport System sold off their vessels; SuperFerry 15, 16, 17, and, 18, MV SuperFerry 9 was refurbished and rebuilt, reducing her passenger capacity for more cargo.

+As a WG&A, and later, Aboitiz Transport System, vessel, she was assigned to different routes.
+Her final assignment brought her to General Santos, and she was on her way to Iloilo when the SuperFerry 9 capsized and sank near the Zamboanga Peninsula in the early hours of September 6, 2009.

 Previous problems

 SuperFerry 9 had encountered several mishaps prior to its sinking.

 In April 2006, the ship experienced repeated engine problems that caused passengers to be delayed a day and a half at sea while on a trip from Bacolod City to Manila's South Harbor.

 In February 2007, engine problems stranded her at Daog Point on Negros Island while en route to Iligan City from Bacolod.
 She had to be towed back to port because of this mechanical failure.
 As a result of this incident, the Maritime Industry Authority revoked the safety certificate for the vessel.
 The agency also ordered the ship's owner, Aboitiz, to keep the vessel in drydock and to perform appropriate repairs.

 On May 4, 2009 – about four months before the Zamboanga incident – the ship suffered from engine problems that caused 900 passengers to be stranded off Camiguin.